Top challenges faced by accountants in the UK in 2026 including MTD, AI and talent shortages

 Being an accountant in the UK is tough right now.
 Technology is evolving fast, regulations are constantly changing, and staff shortages make the job harder than ever.

 The challenges of being an accountant are very real.
 The UK accounting profession supports over 900,000 jobs and contributes nearly £100 billion to the economy.
-But finding skilled people is becoming increasingly difficult.
+However, attracting and retaining the right talent has never been more difficult.
+According to the Reed Salary Guide 2026, 64% of accountancy and finance professionals are open to new job opportunities, putting significant pressure on firms of all sizes

 If you’re thinking about becoming an accountant, or you’re already working in this field, understanding these challenges will help you prepare better and succeed in your career.